Signs Of Life On Jupiter’s Moon Europa Could Be Lurking Right Under Its Surface

 But getting a hold of such precious samples is no easy task, notes CNET.
 Europa is clad in an ice shell that’s 12.4 miles (20 kilometers) thick, which would require sending in some serious drilling equipment on a journey of 390 million miles (627 million kilometers) to the icy moon.

-A much feasible option would be to ship off a lander that could study these samples once they’ve been expelled to the surface by the moon’s intense geological activity, such as the upwelling of the subsurface ocean or the geyser-like outgassing occurring on Europa, reports Space.com.
+A more feasible option would be to ship off a lander that could study these samples once they’ve been expelled to the surface by the moon’s intense geological activity, such as the upwelling of the subsurface ocean or the geyser-like outgassing occurring on Europa, reports Space.com.

 In fact, NASA is gearing up for an orbiter mission called the Europa Clipper — slated to launch in the early 2020s and to perform up to 45 close flybys of the moon in order to study its suspected water vapor plumes, the Inquisitr previously reported.
 The space agency is already envisioning a follow-up lander mission that would dig or drill into the moon’s surface in search for any biosignatures that could be lurking there.